FAQs

 3. How effective is your counseling approach?

 Dr. Scott: Many clients meet their counseling goals in 12 sessions or less.
-Those who have experienced severe and prolonged abuse or neglect or who are trying to reverse an addictive lifestyle that took many years to develop often require more sessions.
+Those who have experienced severe and prolonged abuse or neglect or who are wanting to reverse a lifestyle (such as a "personality disorder") or an addiction that took many years to develop often require more sessions.
 Aftercare surveys of former clients have consistently assigned me high ratings on “making a lasting positive difference in my life” and “someone I’d highly recommend to a friend.”

 4. Do you prescribe medication?